crazyfrogspb/RedditScore/docs/source/overview.rst

 RedditScore includes:
     - Document tokenizer with myriads of options, including Reddit- and Twitter-specific options
-    - Tools to build and tune most popular text classification models without any hassle
+    - Tools to build and tune the most popular text classification models without any hassle
     - Instruments to help you build more efficient Reddit-based models and to obtain RedditScores (Nikitin2018_)

 **Note:** RedditScore library and this tutorial are work-in-progress.